JasmineZhen218/hypoxemia/README.md

 # Hypoxemia prediction

-This is a computational physiology project which aims at predicting near-feature hypoxemia for patients in the ICU
+This is a computational physiology project which aims at predicting near-future hypoxemia for patients in the ICU

 ### Introduction